top of page

 1. Apache Junction High School, 2525 Ironwood Drive, Apache Junction, AZ 85120

-The Lead Guitar Foundation funds the substantial costs of a professional guitar instructor to conduct weekly lessons at each participating school through the school year, training of a local teacher to supervise classes with the participating students the remainder of each school week, and miscellaneous expenditures for travel, printing of music and training publications, etc. The Foundation's overall program for the 2017/2018 school year will involve 38 schools in Arizona (including the eight listed above), nine in Colorado, five in Oklahoma, nine in Illinois, and two in California.
+Lead Guitar funds the substantial costs of a professional guitar instructor to conduct weekly lessons at each participating school throughout the school year, train a local teacher to supervise classes with the participating students the remainder of each school week, sponsor a Student Showcase Concert on the ASU campus that invites all participants to perform and share a celebratory meal with friends and family at the Herberger Center for the Arts, and fund miscellaneous expenditures for travel, printing of music and training publications, etc. Lead Guitar's overall program for the 2026/2027 school year will involve 101 schools nationwide, of which 36 are in Arizona, nine in Colorado, five in Oklahoma, nine in Illinois, and two in California.

-The Arts Council initially funded six nylon-string classical guitars and accessories for the Lead Guitar program at the San Carlos Secondary School in January 2014 based on a donation received from a member for this purpose.
-The donation was motivated by a concert featuring classical guitarists Brad Richter and Carlos Bonell, his mentor and former professor at the Royal College of Music in the United Kingdom, that also featured students from San Carlos playing Beethoven’s Ode to Joy with the artists.
+The Arts Council initially funded six nylon-string classical guitars and accessories for the Lead Guitar program at the San Carlos Secondary School in January 2014 via a donation received from a member for this purpose.
+The donation was motivated by a concert featuring classical guitarists Brad Richter and Carlos Bonell, his mentor and former professor at the Royal College of Music in the United Kingdom, which also featured students from San Carlos playing Beethoven’s Ode to Joy with the artists.

 The Arts Council funded ten more nylon-string classical guitars and accessories for the initiation of a Lead Guitar program at the Apache Junction High School in August 2016.
-Last concert season, it funded twenty-six more such instruments for new Lead Guitar programs at Cactus Canyon Junior High School in Apache Junction and Miami Junior/Senior High School (ten each), along with six more for the expansion of the AJ High School program, together with one additional guitar donated by a member.
-The Arts Council also contributes funds directly to the Foundation to help offset a portion of its costs for the Lead Guitar programs at the eight schools listed above.
+Since then it funded twenty-six more such instruments for new Lead Guitar programs at Cactus Canyon Junior High School in Apache Junction and Miami Junior/Senior High School (ten each), both of which are no longer active due to scheduling challenges, along with six more for continued expansion of the AJ High School program.
+Additional guitars have also been donated to local schools by Arts Council members and other community residents.
+The Arts Council also contributes funds directly to Lead Guitar to help offset a portion of its costs for the Lead Guitar programs at participating elementary and secondary schools.

-These Lead Guitar programs are an integral part of the Arts Council's music education charitable objectives at local schools.
-They complement and extend the activities of the many artists who are contracted each year to perform concerts at the Gold Canyon United Methodist Church and informances at area schools.
-They also conduct workshops and/or master classes when appropriate.
-Such programs are very appealing to residents of Gold Canyon, Apache Junction, and other towns along the Old West Highway.
+These Lead Guitar programs are an integral part of the Arts Council's charitable music education objectives at local schools.
+They complement and extend the activities of the many professional artists who are contracted each year to perform concerts at the Gold Canyon United Methodist Church and conduct informances (or docent performances) at area schools.
+They also conduct workshops and/or master classes when appropriate for students.
+Such programs are very appealing to residents of Gold Canyon, Apache Junction, and other communities along the Old West Highway.
 They really want music education programs to be available to students in local schools and consider them important.
-They also are quite supportive of art education programs in local schools.
+In addition, they are quite supportive of visual arts education programs in local schools.

 National Endowment for the Arts.png